 Very cool...
 I'm excited to submit a number of arrangements that I can't have here on my site otherwise!

 So what about the piece itself?
-What are the technical difficulties?
+What are the primary difficulties?

 First off, look at that left hand.
 Your student must have a hand-span of an octave to play this easily.